Labelling: Handle with care

 In this case, my 9-year-old client left the session elated, and two weeks later the parents reported that it was as if they had a whole new child.
 He was turning in his work in school, following the rules at home and school, and seemed happier than he had been in years.

-I believe in strength cards and the Strength Cards for Kids now because I see the power of assessing clients for positive labels that will allow theStrength_Cards_For_Kidsm to feel empowered and valued.
-Such tools have a role to play, and it is about time they found their way into our practice.
+I believe in Strength Cards for Kids now because I see the power of assessing clients for positive labels that will allow them to feel empowered and valued.
+Such tools have a role to play, and it’s time they found their way into our practice.

 Elliott Connie is a family and marriage counsellor based in Keller, Texas.
-He’s also a bestselling relationship author and an internationally-known speaker and presenter, who has trained clinicians around the world to use Solution Focused Brief Therapy.
+He’s also a bestselling relationship author and an internationally-known speaker and podcaster, who has trained clinicians around the world to use Solution Focused Brief Therapy.

 Elliott grew up in Boston and has worked with leading solution-focused practitioners in the US, UK and Sweden.
-When we got in touch with Elliott, he had recently returned from a teaching stint in Moscow, Russia.
-For our special Americas issue of SOON, he kindly contributed his story about using Strength Cards for Kids.

 Leave a Reply